 On Your Seat!
-5 tips for when you give presentations sitting down
+5 tips for giving seated presentations

 It is natural to stand when giving a presentation – it helps us to feel confident, more in control and gives us an air of authority.
 We can see the audience clearly thereby gauging their reactions easily, and we can move around during the presentation if we feel comfortable doing so.

-So, why would we choose to present sitting down?
+So, why would we choose to give a seated presentation?

 Sometimes it’s just not practical to stand up to present, due to the room size, the audience size, or other restrictions.
 The situation with Covid-19 has meant a large number of people, both here and abroad, have been ordered to work from home.
 This may have thrown a lot of people in at the deep end when it comes to using a different form of communication e.g. video calls, giving presentations online, virtual team meetings etc.